shalvah/burns/README.md

 This object will be passed as an argument to the handler.

 ## Broadcasting events
 Supposing you have an `orderStatusUpdated` event that is fired when the status of an order is updated, and you wish to update the order status on your frontend in realtime.
-Burns supports this via event broadcasting.
+Burns handles this for you via event broadcasting.

 You'll need to specify a `broadcaster`.
-For now, broadcasting is only supported to the console log (broadcaster: 'log') and [Pusher](http://pusher.com).
+For now, broadcasting is only supported to the console log (broadcaster: 'log') and [Pusher](http://pusher.com) (broadcaster: 'pusher').
 The default broadcaster is `log`, which will log all broadcasts to the Node console.
+(You can disable broadcasting by setting `broadcaster: null`.)

-If you're using the 'pusher' broadcaster, pass in your credentials in a `pusher` object:
+If you're broadcasting with Pusher, pass in your credentials as a `pusher` object:

 ```js
 burns.configure({